mandi1120/patient_segmentation/README.md

 - Identified and removed outliers for emergency encounters

 ### Principal Component Analysis
+PCA was performed in combination with feature scaling.
+After the data cleaning and feature engineering steps concluded, the following steps were taken to scale features and conduct PCA:
+- Feature Scaling: Feature scaling was a critical step before PCA.
+By rescaling all features to a standard deviation of 1 and a mean of 0, this step ensured that variances subsequently calculated in PCA were not influenced by differences in scale.
+The scikit-learn StandardScaler class was utilized.
+- PCA: The scikit-learn PCA class was applied to the scaled data.
+The explained variance ratios were plotted in a bar chart and the cumulative explained variance ratios were plotted in a scree plot to investigate the results.
+After reviewing the charts, 80 components, which explained 80% of the variance, were chosen as an optimal number to retain for the model.
+The data was again run through PCA using the parameter of 80 components to be retained.
+The features making up the first three principal components were then extracted and their weights were examined to generate an analysis.

 ### K-Means Model
+The K-Means clustering algorithm was leveraged to perform unsupervised machine learning.
+The scikit-learn KMeans class was fit to the PCA data for a range of one to 30 clusters, and the resulting Sum of Squared Errors (SSE) scores and Silhouette Scores were extracted for each number of clusters.
+The SSE for each model was plotted in a line chart.
+The models were evaluated using Elbow Criterion on the SSE chart, in combination with the Silhouette Scores.
+Based on the results, three clusters were chosen as the optimal number of clusters for the final model.
+The final model was fit to the PCA data again, using the parameter of three clusters.

 ### Conclusions
 The largest cluster was Cluster 0 with 677 patients, followed by Cluster 1 with 71 patients and Cluster 2 with 52.

-As shown in the bar charts above, the following prominant columns were identified for each cluster:
+The following prominant columns were identified for each cluster:

-- Cluster 0 is driven by lack of or minimal presence of allergies, Hypertriglyceridemia disorder, Metabolic syndrome X, Suspected lung cancer or Carcinoma in situ of prostate.
+- Cluster 0 was driven by lack of or minimal presence of allergies, Hypertriglyceridemia disorder, Metabolic syndrome X, Suspected lung cancer or Carcinoma in situ of prostate.
-- Cluster 1 is driven by presence of allergies.
+- Cluster 1 was driven by presence of allergies.
+All patients in this cluster had at least five allergies.
-- Cluster 2 is driven by presence of Hypertriglyceridemia disorder or Metabolic syndrome X.
+- Cluster 2 was driven by presence of Hypertriglyceridemia disorder or Metabolic syndrome X. Most of the patients in this cluster had at least one of these conditions.

 ### Limitations
 A limitation of the model and analysis was the dataset.
 Given that the data was synthetic, it may not truly represent patterns in patients who have emergency encounters.
 Additionally, it is unknown if the 2020 and 2021 datasets were comprised of the same patients or a different group of patients.